 The resources linked below provide a range of practical strategies, ideas and links which you may find useful.

-- The Lasting Difference Toolkit by Wren and Greyhound provides practical tools to address sustainability - Finding Sustainability within Active Implementation Frameworks (Youtube) - Voices from the Field Video Series (Sustainability) Al Hub (unc.edu)
+- The Lasting Difference Toolkit by Wren and Greyhound provides practical tools to address sustainability. - Finding Sustainability within Active Implementation Frameworks Bing video